psyfercom/psyfermedia/README.md

 1. Fork this repository.
 2. Edit the README.md file to include the new entry.
 3. Submit a pull request detailing the changes.

-## Contributing

-Contributions are what make the open-source community such a vibrant and exciting place.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License